| | | | |

 Make the cheese topping by mixing cheese and mayonnaise in a bowl until well combined.

-Spread the cheese mixture evenly on top of the chicken and green chiles.
+Spread the cheese mixture evenly over the chicken and green chiles.
 Top with black olives.
 Cover with foil.

 Remove and cool for a few minutes before serving.
 Enjoy!